-The supervisor shall approve lifting of loads based upon the candidate's demonstration of knowledge of the equipment and operation without loads.
+The supervisor shall approve lifting of loads based upon the candidate's demonstration of knowledge, skill, and ability with the crane and safe operation without loads.
 The trainee shall not perform complex lifts.

 Note: A license is not required for operators of category 3 non-cab operated cranes.